Jara (beehive)

 A jara is a traditional beehive made from a hollowed log cut in two that has been used since ancient times for domesticating bees in Georgia.
-Bee builds honeycomb in a Jara beehive completely by itself.
+Bees build honeycomb in a Jara beehive completely by itself.
 Nowadays, Jara beehives are mainly found in Adjara region of western Georgia.

 History and origin of Jara beehive

 There is no evidence for when exactly Jara appeared in Georgia.
 However, several local folk tales note that ancient inhabitants found the bees in a tree hollow, and they called this place in the forest ‘the bee tree’.
 Later, locals realized that the ‘bee trees’ could be replicated.
 They collected swarms of wild bees and settled them into hollowed wooden logs and then placed them high up in trees to protect them from bears.
 Such wooden logs were called Jara.